mikiones/OpenCookBook/reciptes/en/RoastedDackLegs.md

 Enjoy!

-[goodforbakingpotatos]: red potatos are quite nice
+[goodforbakingpotatos]: British red potatos are quite nice
     to use